-- Anew neighbourhood, that is intimately connected to both Kipling Avenue and the open spaces surrounding Rainbow Creek, through a network of pedestrian connections and streets. - An area of mostly residential uses, with the amenities and small scaled commercial uses that can support a complete neighbourhood. - A neighbourhood that can accommodate a significant residential population, through higher density developments that are adjacent to significant green areas. - An area in which all streets are welcoming to pedestrians, with active grade related uses, and ample landscaping.
+A new neighbourhood, that is intimately connected to both Kipling Avenue and the open spaces surrounding Rainbow Creek, through a network of pedestrian connections and streets.

+- · An area of mostly residential uses. - A neighbourhood that can accommodate a significant residential population, through higher density developments that are adjacent to significant green areas. - An area in which all streets are welcoming to pedestrians, with active grade related uses, and ample landscaping.

-ii.
-Rainbow Creek Neighbourhood South: The Central and South West Areas - Mid Density Residential Neighbourhood iii.
-Rainbow Creek Neighbourhood South: The South East Area - Low Density Residential Neighbourhood
+2.2.1.5 Rainbow Creek Neighbourhood South: The Central and South West Areas - Mid Density Residential Neighbourhood